-Students have five working days after the posted exam grade of Test 2 to review their test with the Teaching Assistant.
-The time and day of test reviews with the Teaching Assistant will be posted on eLearning.
-Students have two working days after the posted grade of Test 3 to review their exam with the Teaching Assistant.
+After the exam grades of Test 2 and Test 3 are posted, a test review time will be set with your Professor and Teaching Assistant.
+The time and day of test reviews will be posted on eLearning.
 After the deadline for each review has passed, there will be no further discussion of grades/exams.

 Students may submit questions regarding Online Quizzes, after scores are released, via email to the professor.
-A response will be given with the feedback section on eLearning.
+A response will be given on your quiz within the feedback/comment section on eLearning.
+Check your quiz periodically for response.